 Day-to-day job activities do not qualify as Continuing Education.
 If your job includes training or presentations to employees on equity compensation related topics, the actual training time or presentation time is not Continuing Education.
 However, the work that you performed to create the training material or the presentation may be counted as Continuing Education in some cases.
 Please contact the CEPI if you are involved in this type of work and want to apply your preparation work towards your continuing education.
 If you are not sure if an activity can be considered as Continuing Education, contact the CEPI at email@example.com.

-The two primary criteria for qualification are that the activity must (1) have educational content on an equity compensation-related topic and have an industry focus; and (2) be relevant to equity compensation professionals and further the successful functioning as a CEP designee.
+The two primary criteria for qualification are that the activity must (1) have educational content on an equity compensation-related topic and have an industry focus; and (2) be relevant to equity compensation professionals and further the successful functioning as a CEP or ECA designee.
 You can use the following guidelines to help evaluate an activity:

 - Is the activity educational in content?